sahithyandev/s3/src/content/docs/data-communication-and-networking/27-web.md

 Aka.
 HTTP methods.
 Defines the type of action to perform on a resource.
 The most common verbs are:

+- <span class="font-mono">OPTIONS</span>
-- OPTIONS: Retrieve information about the communication options available on the server.
+  Retrieve information about the communication options available on the server.
+- <span class="font-mono">HEAD</span>
-- HEAD: Retrieve metadata about a resource without downloading it.
+  Retrieve metadata about a resource without downloading it.
+- <span class="font-mono">GET</span>
-- GET: Retrieve data from the server.
+  Retrieve data from the server.
+- <span class="font-mono">POST</span>
-- POST: Send data to the server to create a new resource.
+  Send data to the server to create a new resource.
+- <span class="font-mono">PUT</span>
-- PUT: Update an existing resource on the server.
+  Update an existing resource on the server.
+- <span class="font-mono">DELETE</span>
-- DELETE: Remove a resource from the server.
+  Remove a resource from the server.
+- <span class="font-mono">PATCH</span>
-- PATCH: Partially update an existing resource.
+  Partially update an existing resource.

 Each verb indicates the intended operation and helps servers understand how to process the request.